OlofH2/Before-Fab-Academy/docs/Circuit.md

      Finally he explaines how to program Attiny 412 [video](https://www.youtube.com/watch?v=So58u1hxy98&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=11).

 To connect the board to a computer I needed a serial UPDi-3 pin, and [Svavar Konráðsson](https://www.fabisa.is/N%C3%A1msefni/Pre-Fab/2-rafrasasmidi/) told us that it was designed by [prof. Neil Gershenfeld](https://ng.cba.mit.edu/).
-I also needed a FTDI cord (rétt orð??) to make a connection from the pins on the board to USB on the computer.
+I also needed a FTDI cord (USB to TTL Serial Cable) to make a connection from the pins on the board to USB on the computer.

  I created a new sketch in the Arduino app.
 According to the pinout datasheet for ATtiny412 and the PCB board design the LED is on pin 4 and the button is on pin 0.
 Therefore I began by defining that the LED was on pin 4 and the button on pin 0 in Arduino by writing #define LED 4 and in the next line below #define BUTTON 0.
 When // is added in front of text, the computer ignores it.
 That way you can use text to explain what is going to happen in each step.